 In light of his answer to his parents, "Didn't you know I had to be in my Father's house?" we learn that Jesus wanted to be in his Father's house.
-The boy Jesus was a pre-teen.
+The boy Jesus was a pre-teenager, for the teenage years start from age 13.
 He seemed to have been too young to talk about God.
-But the boy Jesus was talking about God with such concentration for the last three days that he forgot he was hungry.
+But the boy Jesus was talking about God with such concentration for the last three days that he forgot that he was hungry.
 He also forgot to go back home with his parents.
 This part does not teach that Jesus was an extraordinary person.
 This part teaches us that all preteens and teenagers should grow as Jesus did.
-Here we learn that Bible study should be the first priority.
+Here we learn that the Bible study should be the first priority.
 If it becomes the second priority no one can understand the promise and mystery of the kingdom of God.

 John Calvin was a very ordinary young man.
 Probably he began to have a burning desire to know God from his childhood.
 He wrote "The Institutes of the Christian Religion" when he was 25 years old.
 It is totally unbelievable that he wrote such a great book when he was so young.
 Obviously, he studied the Bible diligently during his teenage time.
 Illinois is called "The Land of Lincoln."
 We are still greatly inspired when we think of President Abraham Lincoln, especially when we think of his honesty, courage, and love of truth.
 How could he be so?
 They say that he had a burning desire to know the Bible truth.
-They say that he educated himself through Bible study.
-He also came to know the truth of God through Bible study.
-As a result, he declared freedom for African Americans.
-Our nation suffered much through the Civil War, but the fruit of righteousness is remarkable.
+They say that he educated himself through the Bible study.
+He also came to know the truth of God through the Bible study.
+As a result, he declared freedom for the black people.
+And this nation had to suffer much through Civil War.
+But the fruit of righteousness is remarkable.